Confirm that you are eligible to register to vote in Texas

 Texas does not have online voter registration or same-day voter registration.

-- Complete an online request to have a postage-paid voter registration application delivered to you.
+online request to have a postage-paid voter registration application delivered to you.
+Drop by

 Identification for registration